DaveWM/dave-martin-blog/content/posts/critique-of-pure-hooks.md

 }
 ```

 At first glance this looks great.
 However, on closer inspection we've introduced a bug!
 We're reading the `done` property in the `useEffect` function, but we haven't added it to the dependencies array.
 This means the effect won't be run when `done` changes.
 This may seem trivial to fix, but it can be extremely difficult to track down bugs like this.
 In my experience the dependencies array is an endless source of bugs.
 Linters can help, [but don't eliminate](https://typeofweb.com/wady-react-hooks#eslint) these bugs.
 Another "gotcha" occurs if you use anything other than a primitive value as a dependency.
-This is never mentioned in the documentation.
 I have personally spent many hours tracking down these types of bugs, and this seems like a common experience among all React developers.

 Unfortunately, that's far from the only drawback of hooks.
 Testing is always tricky when you have local state in components, but hooks add to this difficulty.
 With the class API, it was often possible to set a component's state then assert that the output of `render` is correct.
 In general, with hooks this isn't possible.
 This is because you can use multiple `useState` hooks within a single component.
 You are forced to cajole the component into the right state, often by simulating a sequence of UI actions.
 This is time consuming, tedious, error prone, and leads to bloated tests.
 Also, you are often forced to add delays, which drastically slow down your tests.

 Another major hurdle is the infamous ["Rules of Hooks"](https://reactjs.org/docs/hooks-rules.html).
 These approximate to "the number and order of hooks for a given component has to remain constant".
 In practice, this means that you can't conditionally use a hook.
 You have to put the conditional in a function, that is passed to the hook.
 This isn't natural, and can make your code difficult to understand.
 If you need a variable number of hooks, you have to wrap each one in a child component.
 This can lead to a proliferation of mostly useless child components, and can disrupt your carefully designed component hierarchy.
 The root cause of these restrictions is that React tracks hooks by the order in which they are called.
 I understand the [reasoning behind this design choice](https://overreacted.io/why-do-hooks-rely-on-call-order/), but it leads to a lot of problems nonetheless.

 While it's true that hooks are more composable than classes, they are less so than regular functions.
-Consider the following component, that makes 2 effects - `foo` and `bar`:
+Consider the following component, that performs 2 effects - `foo` and `bar`:

 ```js
 function useDoSomething(message) {